Muffcata/Muffcata/README.md

-- 👋 Hi, I’m @Muffcata
+- 👋 Hi, I’m Marta
 - 👀 I’m interested in expanding knowlege IT..
 - 🌱 I’m currently learning JavaScript, React, Node.js
 - 💞️ I’m looking to collaborate on practise or job with my new interest IT
-- 📫 How to reach me ...you'll writing to marta.oched@gmail.com
+- 📫 How to reach me ... marta.oched@gmail.com

 <!---
 Muffcata/Muffcata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.